Eggplant Curry: Easy Aubergine Tomato Curry

 So, the ingredients you need are eggplant, brown onion, ginger, garlic, ground coriander, ground cumin seeds, turmeric powder, chili powder, ground black pepper, tomatoes, cooking oil, and salt.

-How To Make Brinjal Curry In Pakistani Style
+How to Make Brinjal Curry in Pakistani Style

 First, cut the eggplant into 2-inch cubes and sprinkle some salt all over the aubergine pieces.
 Let it sit on the counter while you make the masala.

 In the meantime, get back to your eggplant.
 You will now see some moisture all over it.
-Rinse it with fresh water and squeeze it as much as you can but take care not to break it.
+Rinse it with fresh water and squeeze it as much as you can, but take care not to break it.

 Top Tips To Make Utterly Delicious Curry

 - Prepare the eggplant by leaving it with a generous sprinkle of salt.
 After 10 minutes or so, you will see the eggplant sweat its sap.
-Then you can rinse it with fresh water and squeeze the water out as carefully as possible so you won’t break the fruit.
+Then you can rinse it with fresh water and squeeze out the water as carefully as possible so you won’t break the fruit.
 This will help rid the bitterness of the eggplant.

-- When you cook the spices, ensure they are well cooked until they release a delicious aroma before you add in the tomatoes to make the sauce.
+- When you cook the spices, ensure they are well-cooked until they release a delicious aroma before you add in the tomatoes to make the sauce.

 - You may need to add a little water if the sauce dries quickly.

-Ways to enjoy the brinjal curry
+Ways to Enjoy the Brinjal Curry

 As a side dish, this aubergine curry is nice to pair with other similar dry curries such as Aloo Palak (potato and spinach curry), Aloo keema (minced meat and potato curry), lamb keema matar (lamb minced-meat curry with green peas), or chicken and peppers curry.

-Storing And Reheating Matter
+Storing and Reheating Matter

 Thank you and all the best.

-Eggplant Curry: An Easy Aubergine Curry Without Coconut Milk
+Eggplant Curry: Easy Aubergine Tomato Curry

 Equipment